 It is imperative that care be taken when coding type declarations.
 A DLL cannot check types of data passed from APL.
 A wrong type declaration will lead to erroneous results or may even cause the workspace to become corrupted and crash.
+During development, you may wish to prevent this happening.
+See: Installation & Configuration Guide: ErrorOnExternalException parameter.

-The full syntax for the right argument of DNA is:
+The full syntax for the right argument of INA is:

+'''

 [result] library|function [arg1] [arg2] ...

+'''